AmayaBradley/name/README.md

 A Browser eg google chrome.

 ## Technologies Used
-I this project, HTML was used to develop the basic structure of the page.CSS was later used to to style the page and make it more appealing by adding elements such as images and color,and also by neatly arranging the text in the page.
-Additional stylying using bootstrap was also incorporated.The functionality of the website application was all achieved using javascript.
+I this project, HTML was used to develop the basic structure of the page.CSS was later used to to style the page and make it more appealing by adding elements such as images and color,and also by neatly arranging the text in the page.The functionality of the website application was all achieved using javascript.
 ## Support and contact details
-This is is an open source code therefore ideas and corrections are welcomed by contacting the email sufimariam8@gmail.com .
+This is is an open source code therefore ideas and corrections are welcomed by contacting the email amayabradley5@gmail.com .
 ### License
 *MIT License
 Copyright (c) [2019] [Amaya Bradley]